jesse-c/personal-site/priv/blog/posts/nimblepublisher-with-autumn-for-syntax-highlighting.md

 %{
-    title: "Using Autumn with NimblePublisher for synax highlighting",
+    title: "Using Autumn with NimblePublisher for syntax highlighting",
     tags: ~w(elixir nimblepublisher),
     date: "2024-05-22",
 }